The Shocking Truth Behind Soaring HVAC Prices

 - Assembly line & quality control issues: Once parts or components are manufactured, many times they need to be transported to an assembly line.
 Assembly lines in factories take manufactured parts and put them together to make furniture, computers, HVAC units, and more.
 You can see a great example in this video of a BMW factory.
 When there’s a labor shortage, these things don’t get made.
 And after the finished product is assembled, it often goes to a Quality Control facility, where workers inspect the product.
 Again, for many countries, these facilities were closed for months!

 - Transportation issues: The process of moving materials, parts, components, and products has been interrupted.
 We’ll get into this particular issue in the “supply chain transportation problems” and “truck driver shortages” sections below.
 But in short, all parts of transportation have been disrupted – trucking containers to shipyards, shipping in cargo ships, unloading cargo, shipping containers, transportation depots, logistics, you name it.

-- Warehouse labor shortage: In distribution centers and warehouses, workers take products from in-coming trucks and store them.
+- Warehouse labor shortage: In distribution centers and warehouses, workers take products from incoming trucks and store them.
 They can store products long term, or just load them into local delivery trucks going out.
 This is how you move toilet paper into grocery stores across the US.
-And this is how HVAC companies like Casey Services get our parts and supplies.
+And this is how HVAC companies, like Casey Services, get parts and supplies.
 Ultimately, there just aren’t enough workers to move goods where they need to go.

-- When a hurricane hit a major oil refinery in Texas, there was gas shortages throughout North Carolina for a few days.
+- When a hurricane hit a major oil refinery in Texas, there were gas shortages throughout North Carolina for a few days.

 - When a tsunami hit Japan, there was a shortage of harddrives for a few months.